 OVERVIEW: Mid Atlantic Arts Foundation supports artistic work created by, presented to, and engaged with its geographic region.

 IP TAKE: Mid Atlantic Arts Foundation seeks to bring artistic expression to its region.
 However, that artistic work can come from all around the world.
 This includes supporting the travel, accommodations, and appearance fees for filmmakers to share their work with the region.

 Mid Atlantic Arts Foundation (MAAF) funds film and filmmakers through its On Screen/In Person program, which provides funds for films to be screened and for the filmmakers behind those films to engage with the audience.
 Grant seekers can sign up for the newsletter here.

 There are two application aspects of this program.
-Filmmakers apply for their film to be screened.
-Filmmakers can reside anywhere in the U.S., but they must not be students at any education level.
+Filmmakers apply for their film to be screened, and they must in the U.S., but they may not be students at any education level.
 Their film can be a documentary, fictional narrative, animation, or experimental, but it must be between 45 minutes and 120 minutes in running time.
 Films must be complete, not more than three years old, and cannot yet have distribution.
 Interestingly, MAAF provides no commentary whatsoever in terms of what it seeks in a film's quality; like any festival submission process, filmmakers know that their films must be really good, but that "really good" is also tremendously subjective.